 The Town has identified and inventoried all known locations where SSOs have discharged to the MS4 within the previous five (5) years.
-This inventory is provided and maintained as part of SWMP Volume 2: IDDE Plan.
+If any are identified going forward, they will be inventoried.
+The inventory is provided and maintained as part of SWMP Volume 2: IDDE Plan.